Kritip123/Aanagram/README.md

 # Aanagram
-It is a simple java program that prints anagram of every word.
+It is a simple java program that prints anagram of input word.